Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

   <img src="./Gallery/Graphics/MultipleScattering.png" alt="MultipleScattering" />
 </p>

 But doing multiple scattering has a huge downside - It's really hard and really slow.
 If you want to look into details you can read [Multiple-Scattering Microfacet BSDFs with the Smith Model](https://eheitzresearch.wordpress.com/240-2/) by Eric Heitz.
 But this method is usually only used for validation purposes because of it's performance.
 According to [Practical multiple scattering compensation for microfacet models](https://blog.selfshadow.com/publications/turquin/ms_comp_final.pdf) which I'll talk about in a second, Heitz's method is from 7 to 15 times slower than doing single scattering!
 This makes it pretty much impractical even for offline rendering, it's just not worth it.
 It's also not possible to evaluate it non-stochastically, so it can only be used in offline path tracers.
 There are more papers on this topic but each of them has some other major problem.
-Like [Position-free Multiple-bounce Computations for Smith Microfacet BSDFs](https://wangningbei.github.io/2022/MBBRDF.html), It's still not conserving 100% of the energy and is not reciprocal and does not have closed form solution, e.g. it can't be evaluated non-stochastically.
+Like [Position-free Multiple-bounce Computations for Smith Microfacet BSDFs](https://wangningbei.github.io/2022/MBBRDF.html), It's still not conserving 100% of the energy and is not reciprocal and does not have closed form solution, i.e. it can't be evaluated non-stochastically.
 Or [Multiple-bounce Smith Microfacet BRDFs using the Invariance Principle](https://wangningbei.github.io/2023/GMBBRDF.html), it can't evaluate refractions.
 All of the other papers that you can easily find on the topic have some other major downsides.
 Most often being just slow and limiting.

 So instead a lot of people figured out that energy loss is something that can be approximated by just precomputing it and putting it into lookup tables (LUTs).
 This process is described in previously mentioned [Practical multiple scattering compensation for microfacet models](https://blog.selfshadow.com/publications/turquin/ms_comp_final.pdf) by Emmanuel Turquin or [Revisiting Physically Based Shading at Imageworks](https://blog.selfshadow.com/publications/s2017-shading-course/imageworks/s2017_pbs_imageworks_slides_v2.pdf) slides by Christopher Kulla & Alejandro Conty.
 The biggest advantages of it are